ElvisWang2010/WROFE-2025/README.md

 The LiDAR is the car’s most reliable tool for precise distance measurement and mapping.
 Unlike a camera, which depends on good lighting and struggles to estimate exact distances, the LiDAR provides accurate range data in every direction, up to 12 meters away.
 This gives the car a real-time 2D map of obstacles and open space.

+### Important Note
+In our current code, we do not make use of the LiDAR, opting for a more straightforward approach for our first year.
+We already have a LiDAR and a stand, but we do not intend to utilize them.

 ---

 | <img src="media/repository-photos/lidar-stand.gif"> |